The Bromfords School

 Year 9 Options

-At The Bromfords School, we hold the belief that every student deserves a tailored curriculum that considers their unique needs, interests, and aspirations.
-Our personalised curriculum offerings empower students to develop the skills and gain the knowledge necessary to reach their full potential and effectively prepare for future academic success.
-The booklet linked below outline the options process and has been designed to aid students and their parents in making decisions regarding their learning journey and selecting subjects that match their aspirations, skills, and needs.
+At The Bromfords School, we believe every child deserves a curriculum that reflects their individual needs, interests, and ambitions.
+Our personalised curriculum allows students to build the skills and knowledge they need to reach their full potential and prepare confidently for future study.
+The booklet linked below explains the options process and is designed to support both students and parents in making informed choices about subjects that best suit their strengths and aspirations.

 • Combining full-time work or volunteering with part-time education or training